pappz/ha-homework/README.md

 ### Dockerfile

-The Dockerfile will build the project and the image carry the service itself
+With the *Dockerfile* you can build and run the service itself.

 ### Docker-compose